MissMadore/request-for-grade/README.md

 The written explanation should be a list of things we learned this term that you applied to your website. **Most importantly how and why your website proves you can do the things we learned this term.** Explain to me **why** you deserve the grade you chose for yourself.

-- Give yourself a grade for the project: F, C, B, A, A+<br>
+- Give yourself a grade for the project: F, C, B, A, A+
 - Write an explanation as to why the website shows you’ve learned and can apply everything from the term.
 - Be honest with yourself and with me (I’ll notice if you’re not)